 Hassan Khan (b.
 1975, London) lives and works in Cairo.
 Khan’s practice includes video installations, interventions in printed media, lecture-performances, text works and also music performances.
 Selected solo shows include Gezira Art Center, Cairo (1999), Galerie Chantal Crousel, Paris (2004), A Space Gallery, Toronto (2005), Gasworks, London (2006), Le Plateau, Paris (2007), Uqbar, Berlin (2008), Kunsthalle St. Gallen (2010), and Galerie Chantal Crousel, Paris (2011).
 Khan has also participated in the Biennials of Istanbul (2003), Seville (2006), Sydney (2006), Thessaloniki (2007), Contour (2007), Gwangju (2008), and Manifesta 8 (2010) as well as the Triennials in Turin (2005) and Yokohama (2008) amongst other international group exhibitions.
 He has composed soundtracks for theatre and performed his music in venues around the world.
 His album tabla dubb is available on the 100copies label.
 Khan is also widely published in both Arabic and English.
 Nine Lessons Learned from Sherif El-Azma was published by the Contemporary Image Collective, Cairo in 2009.

 Hassan Khan, The Hidden Location is curated by Sohrab Mohebbi, Queens Museum of Art Van Lier Fund Fellow.

-Project support provided by The Edward and Sally Van Lier Fund of the New York Community Trust and The Greenwall Foundation.
+The Edward and Sally Van Lier Fund of the New York Community Trust and The Greenwall Foundation.
 Additional funding from the New York City Department of Cultural Affairs and New York State Council on the Arts.